lighthouse-labs/photolabs-starter/backend/README.md

 Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
 This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.

-Create a database with the command `CREATE DATABASE scheduler_development;`.
+Create a database with the command `CREATE DATABASE photolabs_development;`.

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost
 PGUSER=development
-PGDATABASE=scheduler_development
+PGDATABASE=photolabs_development
 PGPASSWORD=development
 PGPORT=5432
 ```